CESEL/RelationalGit/README.md

 dotnet .\RelationalGit.dll -get-blobsblames {repo_path} {branch_name} {commit_sha} {file_extensions_seperated_by_comma}
 ```

+This command save the extracted data in `CommittedBlob` and `CommitBlobBlames` tables.

 # :star: Github Pull Requests Exctraction

 RelationalGit wants to help us to have a better insight about code review practices in our project.
-So, It fetches and saves `Pull Requests`, `Reviewers`, `Reviewer Comments`, and also `Pull Request's Files`.
+So if you have hosted your project on Github, It can fetche and save `Pull Requests`, `Reviewers`, `Reviewer Comments`, and also `Pull Request's Files`.